Herb-AI/Herb.jl/docs/src/tutorials/advanced_search.md

 >>> RuleNode[1,, 3{1,1}, 3{2,1}, 3{1,2}, 3{2,2}, 2,]
 ```

-### Metropolis-Hastings

-One of the stochastic search methods that is implemented is Metropolis-Hastings (MH), which samples from a distribution of programs based on the grammar.
-For more information on MH, see for example [this webpage](https://stephens999.github.io/fiveMinuteStats/MH_intro.html).
+## Stochastic search

-For the example below, we use this grammar and helper function.
+For the examples below, we use this grammar and helper function.
 ```julia
 grammar = @csgrammar begin
     X = |(1:5)